-For F2019, fluctuations in quarterly results were influenced by: (1) corporate and administrative expenses, which were significantly impacted by - financing activity and the Company's annual shareholder meeting in Q2 - the degree of marketing and corporate development activity - and, legal fees and the accrual of annual audit and tax services fees in Q4; (2) exploration and evaluation expenditures related to the Kandiole Project; and, (3) share-based payments attributable to the grant of stock options in Q3.
+For F2019, fluctuations in quarterly results were influenced by: (I) corporate and administrative expenses, which were significantly impacted by - financing activity and the Company's annual shareholder meeting in Q2 - the degree of marketing and corporate development activity - and, legal fees and the accrual of annual audit and tax services fees in Q4; (2) exploration and evaluation expenditures related to the Kandiole Project; and, (3) share-based payments attributable to the grant of stock options in Q3.

-For F2018, fluctuations in quarterly results were influenced by: (1) corporate and administrative expenses, which were significantly impacted by - the Company's annual shareholder meeting in Q2 - the degree of marketing and corporate development activity - the magnitude of legal fees to support corporate activity - and, the accrual of annual audit and tax services fees in Q4; (2) exploration and evaluation expenditures related to the Kandiole Project; and, (3) share-based payments attributable to the grant of stock options in Q4.
+For F2018, fluctuations in quarterly results were influenced by: (1) corporate and administrative expenses, which were significantly impacted by - the degree of marketing and corporate development activity - the magnitude of legal fees to support corporate activity - and, the accrual of annual audit and tax services fees in Q4; (2) exploration and evaluation expenditures related to the Kandiole Project; and, (3) share-based payments attributable to the grant of stock options in Q4.